 - Works at Goldman Sachs in London, Tokyo, New York and Toronto, rising to position of managing director

-- 2004-7: Senior position at Canada's Department of Finance
+- 2004-07: Senior position at Canada's Department of Finance

-- 2008-13: Governor of the Bank of Canada
+- 2008-13: Governor, Bank of Canada

-"As a choice for this role, this is interesting.
-He wasn't an insider, he wasn't an academic economist, and he was a practical banker of a certain kind.
+Prof Oppenheimer says Mr Carney was an interesting choice to run the Bank of England.
+"He wasn't an insider, he wasn't an academic economist, and he was a practical banker of a certain kind.